If You Remember One Thing

 Inputs from R, A, D, and I (Why O is Last)

 Strong system design interview preparation treats optimizations as consequence, not guesswork.
-You optimize what earlier steps decided is important.
+You optimize what earlier steps decided is important: requirements, architecture, data, and interface.

 | Input step | Optimization implication | What to say out loud |